Joint Personnel Administration

 Joint Personnel Administration (JPA) is the intranet-based personnel administration system used by the British Armed Forces from April 2006 onwards, replacing the separate payment and administration teams from each of the three Services.
-Despite the ability to carry out over 40 formerly paper-based functions, from checking postings to payslips, the system has been heavily criticised.
+Despite the ability to carry out over 40 formerly paper-based functions, from checking postings to payslips, the system suffered functionality problems in its early implementation which led to criticism in the British press.

 Creation

 JPA was created by Electronic Data Systems in partnership with the Ministry of Defence at an estimated cost of £269 million.
 It is believed that JPA will save the MoD in excess of £100 million per year.

 Design

 The system was designed around an Oracle Commercial off-the-shelf package, with an Oracle database as the back-end structure.
 JPA has essentially two parts: an online and an offline (deployed) application.
 The online application communicates directly with the main servers over the Restricted LAN Interconnect (RLI) (usually using the DII network, although JPA is also accessible via TAFMIS and other legacy systems) on a client-server basis.
 However, if communications are not stable enough for this configuration, the system can be used "in theatre" with a limited connection in offline mode with a local server recording all database updates/deletes/inserts.
 Once communications are restored, a synchronisation process amalgamates the changes held locally into the remote master server in the United Kingdom.